mjc-school/MJC-School/stage #2/module #2 SQL/lesson #7. UPDATE Query/content.md

 # UPDATE Query

 ## Tasks
--	Update table Subject.
-Set grade 5 for subject name ‘OASIS’
+1)	Update table Subject.
+Update grade 5 for subject name ‘End of Suburbia: Oil Depletion and the Collapse of the American Dream’
--	Update table Student.
-Set Birthdate 1994-12-25 for student ‘Tremaine Worvill’
+2)	Update table Student.
+Update groupNumber 8 for student ‘Tremaine Worvill’
--	Update table Payment.
-Set Amount = 500 where date = 2015-10-08
+3)	Update table Payment.
+Update Amount to 500 and student_id to 2 in case payment_date > 2021-01-01 and type 2
--	Update table Mark.
-Set Mark = 2 for student "Avril Galtone" and  Subject is ‘OOS’
+4)	Update table Mark.
+Update Mark = 2 for subject_id 315

 ## Materials